lethenju/winman/README.md

 ## Cool !
 Can I use it right now ?

 Erm, unfortunately, the project isnt mature enough to be used.
-You can review the sources and propose some PRs, I would be glad, but you should note that the project is in a very young stage.
+You can review the sources and propose some PRs, I would be glad, but you should note that the project is in a very early stage.
 There are a lot of implementation work to do, as well as various optimisations.

 ## Oh Okay, When will it be available ?